 Commercial real estate is particularly adversely affected by a prolonged economic downturn and liquidity crisis.
 These circumstances materially impacted liquidity in the financial markets and resulted in the scarcity of certain types of financing, and, in certain cases, made certain financing terms less attractive.
 Although macroeconomic and market conditions have improved recently, there is still significant uncertainty in the national and global economic and credit markets.
 If economic or market conditions deteriorate, and these adverse conditions return, lending institutions may be forced to exit markets such as repurchase lending, become insolvent, further tighten their lending standards or increase the amount of equity capital required to obtain financing, and in such event, could make it more difficult for us to obtain financing on favorable terms or at all.
 Our profitability will be adversely affected if we are unable to obtain cost-effective financing for our investments.
 A prolonged downturn in the stock or credit markets may cause us to seek alternative sources of potentially less attractive financing, and may require us to adjust our business plan accordingly.
-In addition, these factors may make it more difficult for our borrowers to repay our loans as they may experience difficulties in selling assets, increased costs of financing or obtaining financing at all.
-These events in the stock and credit markets may also make it more difficult or unlikely for us to raise capital through the issuance of our common stock or preferred stock.
-These disruptions in the financial markets also may have a material adverse effect on the market value of our common stock and other adverse effects on us or the economy in general.
+In addition, these factors may make it more difficult for our borowers to repay our loans as they may experience difficulties in selling assets, increased costs of financing or obtaining financing at all.
+These events in the stock and credit markets may also make it more difficult or unlikely for us to raise capital through the issuance of our common stock and other adverse effects on us or the economy in general.